GAUSS vs R vs BEAR: Side-by-Side#

 1 BEAR re-estimates the full model for each application.
 Marginal IRF/forecast time is ~0.5s after subtracting re-estimation.

-Why GAUSS is faster than R: GAUSS uses the conjugate Normal-Inverse-Wishart posterior, which produces exact draws without MCMC.
+GAUSS vs R: GAUSS uses the conjugate Normal-Inverse-Wishart posterior, which produces exact draws without MCMC.
 R’s BVAR package uses a Gibbs sampler.
-Both are correct Bayesian inference — the conjugate form is an algorithmic advantage, not an approximation.
+Both are correct Bayesian inference — the conjugate form avoids iterative sampling.

-Why GAUSS is faster than BEAR: BEAR uses an independent Normal-Wishart prior with Gibbs sampling (MATLAB interpreted loops).
-GAUSS uses conjugate posterior draws (compiled Rust backend).
-The speed difference compounds with draws: at 50K draws, BEAR takes 4 minutes vs GAUSS’s 0.8 seconds.
-Numerical Agreement ——————-
+GAUSS vs BEAR: BEAR uses an independent Normal-Wishart prior with Gibbs sampling (MATLAB interpreted loops).
+GAUSS uses conjugate posterior draws (compiled backend).
+The difference compounds with draw count: at 50K draws, BEAR takes approximately 4 minutes vs approximately 1 second for GAUSS.

 GAUSS matches BEAR to \(10^{-8}\) on OLS coefficients (same data, same model).
 BVAR posterior means agree within 0.06 with matched hyperparameters (conjugate vs independent NW prior form).
 R’s BVAR package uses a different prior (hierarchical hyperparameter tuning), so posterior means differ by design.